What is Kyphosis and Lordosis?

 What are the treatment options?

 Kyphosis can be treated with postural training, exercise, and back traction.
-More marked kyphosis however, may require surgery or back bracing, and in those cases exercise and back traction may be unsuitable.
+More marked kyphosis however, may require surgery or back bracing, and in those cases exercise and back traction may be contra indicated.
 Advice from a qualified health practitioner will determine the severity of the condition.
 Treatment for lordosis is postural correction, changes in life style habits, exercise, and back traction when indicated.

 How can Nubax Trio help?